ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/BestPracticesInComputing.md

 - Stars should have randomized sky positions around the Andromeda galaxy
 - Positions should fall within 1 degree of the central location
 - Each star should have a unique ID
-- The star ID and position should be saved in a csv file to be analysed by other programs
+- The star ID and position should be saved in a csv file to be analyzed by other programs

 This program is intended to be used by the developer and their research group which includes people who are not proficient python programmers.
 It is intended that the software will grow in capability and complexity only as needed to support a current research project.